max-stack/MWP-SS-Metrics/README.md

 **get_metrics() Method** - This takes two parameters. "test_data" should be a list of 3 inner lists but containing the generated MWPs dataset. "similar_ratio" is as the threshold below which math word problems are exlcuding from the "Exclusion" tests.
 This is set to 0.9 by default.

 ## Interpretation of Metrics
+There are 10 associated metrics output from the package.
+They are detailed below.

+- **Solvability of Problems in Original Dataset** - The accuracy of the trained MWP solver models on the test set associated with the original dataset.
+  - Graph2Tree
+  - SAUSolver

+- **Solvability of Problems in Original Dataset Excluding High Similarity Problems** - Same as above but after excluding problems with SImilarity Ration > 0.9 from the dataset.
+  - Graph2Tree
+  - SAUSolver

+- **Solvability of Generated Problems** - The accuracy of the trained MWP solver models on the model generated dataset.
+  - Graph2Tree
+  - SAUSolver

+- **Solvability of Generated Problems Excluding High Similarity Problems** Same as above but after excluding problems with SImilarity Ration > 0.9 from the dataset.
+  - Graph2Tree
+  - SAUSolver

+- **Average Similarity Score of Problems in Original Dataset** - The similarity score is calculated for each problem in the test set associated with the original dataset and the average over the dataset is calculated.

+- **Average Similarity Score of Generated Problems** - The similarity score is calculated for each problem in the model generated dataset and the average over the dataset is calculated.

 ## Changing More Advanced Features